 1. Identify Stakeholders

 Step one of your audit is to identify your stakeholders.
 Who is responsible for cybersecurity compliance in your organization?
 If your organization is a small business, you may only have one or two stakeholders.
-However, enterprises may have a full team of stakeholders spread across multiple departments across the business.
+However, enterprises may have a full team of stakeholders spread across multiple departments.

 Once you have identified the parties who must be involved in your audit, establish each person’s responsibilities in writing.
-Ensure you are prepared to hold teams and individuals accountable to the responsibilities assigned.
+Ensure you are prepared to hold teams and individuals accountable for assigned responsibilities.

 Lastly, you should use this opportunity to identify which employees may influence your organization’s ability to remain compliant.
-Which staff members have access to data that may expose your organization to a compliance issue if mishandled or breached?
+Which staff members have access to data that, if mishandled or breached, may expose your organization to a compliance issue?
 You may choose to engage in cybersecurity training with these employees to ensure they understand their role in maintaining compliance.

 Related Read: 5 Cybersecurity Tips to Improve Employee Habits